Osteitis pubis, also known now as pubic bone Stress injury results in groin pain originating from the pubic bones at the front of the pelvis.

 Osteitis Pubis is not a common condition and is sometimes used as an umbrella term for longstanding groin pain.
 It is most frequent in sports such as soccer and hockey as well as during pregnancy.

 What can the athlete do?

-See a specialist or doctor to confirm diagnosis and rule out a hernia.
-See our expert interview with Surgeon Mr Simon Marsh on pubic bone stress injury.
-Rest is unfortunately the only form of treatment for this groin pain injury.
-In most cases you will rest for only a few days but bad ones might require up to 3 months of complete rest.
+See a specialist or doctor to confirm a diagnosis and rule out a hernia.
+See our expert interview with Surgeon Mr. Simon Marsh on pubic bone stress injury.
+Rest is, unfortunately, the only form of treatment for this groin pain injury.
+In most cases, you will rest for only a few days but bad ones might require up to 3 months of complete rest.
 See a sports injury professional who can advise on rehabilitation.